Table of Contents

 Automatically add tracking targets upon successful localization

-In these two modes, if a new block is localized and there is no such block under the BlockHolder.BlockRoot node, this new block will be automatically added under the BlockHolder.BlockRoot node.
-If BlockHolder.BlockRoot does not exist, it will be automatically created.
+In these modes, if a new block is localized and it does not exist under the BlockHolder.BlockRoot node, the new block will be automatically added under the BlockHolder.BlockRoot node.
+If BlockHolder.BlockRoot does not exist, it will be created automatically.

 Tip

-When automatically adding tracking targets upon successful localization, the block model cannot be loaded, and only the block tracking target can be added.
+When automatically adding tracking targets upon successful localization, block models cannot be loaded; only block tracking targets can be added.

 Note

-If the block is not in the localization library, it cannot be located even if it is added to the scene using scripts.
+If a block is not in the localization library, it cannot be localized even if added to the scene via script.

 You can use the BlockHolder.Hold method to add a new block under the BlockHolder.BlockRoot node.
-This method is typically used when working with ema annotation files, where the script reads the annotation information and then adds the block.
+This method is typically used with ema annotation files, where scripts read annotation information and add blocks.

-For example, the following code snippet demonstrates how to add a block using the information from the annotation file:
+For example, the following code snippet shows how to add blocks using information from annotation files:

 foreach (var item in ema.blocks)